Étang Saumâtre: Flora

 The lake is in the region of dry subtropical forest and hence the vegetation around the lake is sparse, with cacti and scrub-type shrubs.
 Typical vegetation consists of dry-forest plants endemic to the island of Hispaniola.
-They include trees, shrubs and cacti: caguey (Neoabbottia paniculata), melon espinoso (Melocactus lemairei), palo blanco (Croton poitaei), pitahaya (Harrisia nashii) and oreganillo (Lantana cifferiana).
+They include trees, shrubs and cacti: caguey (Leptocereus paniculatus), melon espinoso (Melocactus lemairei), palo blanco (Croton poitaei), pitahaya (Harrisia nashii) and oreganillo (Lantana cifferiana).

 The lagoon itself has several species of algae.
 In the fringes of the lake, Conocarpus erectus are reported and Typha domingensis are seen in the marshy region and fresh water streams and canals that have inlet into the lake.
 The lake has halophytic algae laid out as mattresses growing on its lake bed.
-Buttonwood mangroves (Conocorpus erectus) trees have large growth in the periphery of the lake.
+Buttonwood mangroves trees have large growth in the periphery of the lake.
 These are felled extensively to make charcoal.

 Threats to the lake

 Deforestation and soil erosion have occurred and are occurring in the catchment of Lake Azuéi.
 Its water level has remained relatively stable.
 Increased levels of eutrophication in the form of increased growth of algae have been noted due to urban growth which is chiefly in Fonds Parisien.
 During heavy afternoon winds deposit periodically dropped or dumped plastics from the shore.
 Publicly taxed waste disposal and management rarely operate around the lake, an area which also has little law enforcement of minor littering.